-Ah, yes, the good ol’ hockey game.
-It’s the best game you can name.
-Want to know what the worst game is?
-Thinking about costly events that could damage your business.
-No business owner wants to the think about worst-case scenarios, which is probably why many view loss control as a necessary evil.
+Every so often, something happens to a small business you know, such as theft or vandalism.
+If you’re a small business owner, you may find yourself thinking about costly events that could damage your own business.
+No business owner wants to think about worst-case scenarios, which is probably why many view loss control as a necessary evil.
 No matter how you look at it, building out a loss control program is an important investment for your business.

 - They provide guidance for employees.
 Employees who are aware of hazards and are properly trained on how to deal with them tend to be more efficient workers.